6 Ways to Use Chocolate on a Ketogenic Diet

 Many people don’t think to combine avocado with chocolate, but you’d be surprised.
 These truffles are delicious fat bombs that are a great after-dinner treat or daytime snack alike.

 I will often keep these in the fridge and have a couple when I get hungry.
 They keep me full and give me that chocolate boost to maintain energy and productivity throughout the day.
-Consume them within a day if kept in the fridge or store in the freezer for a longer shelf-life.
+Consume them within a day if kept in the fridge or stored in the freezer for a longer shelf-life.
 You can find this recipe here.

 Keto Collagen Squares